-features on the Lands, have heritage value and heritage character;

-- C. The Owner and the City desire to conserve the heritage value and heritage character of the Lands; - D. For the purpose of conservation of the heritage value and heritage character of the Lands, the Owner and the City have agreed to enter into this Agreement setting out the terms and conditions of continuing protection for the heritage value and heritage character of the Lands; - E. The Owner has agreed to the terms for compensating the City for the loss in heritage value in accordance with Section 2(f) of this Agreement in the event the heritage improvements or features on the Lands are moved or destroyed other than through natural causes; - F. The improvements or features on the Lands which have heritage value and heritage character which both the Owner and City desire to conserve have been described by text, photographs, plans and drawings attached as Appendix "A" (the "Conservation Plan") to this Agreement; - G. The improvements or features identified in the Conservation Plan as the John Horner House (the "House") are listed on the Surrey Heritage Register and the Owner and the City consider that the House has heritage value and heritage character such that all provisions of this Agreement applicable to the Lands also apply to the House; and
+- B. The Owner and the City consider that the Lands, including the improvements and features on the Lands, have heritage value and heritage character; - C. The Owner and the City desire to conserve the heritage value and heritage character of the Lands; - D. For the purpose of conservation of the heritage value and heritage character of the Lands, the Owner and the City have agreed to enter into this Agreement setting out the terms and conditions of continuing protection for the heritage value and heritage character of the Lands; - E. The owner has agreed to the terms for compensating the City for the loss in heritage value in accordance with Section 2(f) of this Agreement in the event the heritage improvements or features on the Lands are moved or destroyed other than through natural causes; - F.The improvements or features on the Lands which have heritage value and heritage character which both the Owner and City desire to conserve have been described by text, photographs, plans and drawings attached as Schedule "A" (the "Conservation Plan") to this Agreement and Schedule "B" (the "DL&A Plan"); - G. The building located on the Lands and identified in the Conservation Plan as the George E. Lawrence House (the "House") is listed on the Surrey Heritage Register and the Owner and the City consider that the House has heritage value and heritage character such that all provisions of this Agreement applicable to the Lands also apply to the House.